Generic selectors

 The stadium redevelopment will see the capacity of Estadio Azteca increased to 90,000.
 Grupo Reforma revealed the extent of the changes in May 2024.
 These include the demolition of one of the lower stands, along with the installation of 2,000 square metres of LED screens on the exterior of the stadium.

-Other changes will include the relocation of the dressing rooms, expansion of the press and hospitality areas, as well as vastly improved facilities for supporters, including restaurants, bars and commercial areas.
+Other changes include the relocation of the dressing rooms, expansion of the press and hospitality areas, as well as vastly improved facilities for supporters, including restaurants, bars and commercial areas.

 Issues concerning ‘luxury box owners’ at Estadio Azteca